Corus Entertainment (TSE:CJR.B) Shares Up 33.3% – Should You Buy?

-A number of research firms recently weighed in on CJR.B.
-TD Securities dropped their target price on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a research report on Tuesday, November 4th.
-Royal Bank Of Canada decreased their price target on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research note on Wednesday, October 29th.
-One investment analyst has rated the stock with a Hold rating and one has assigned a Sell rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Reduce” and an average target price of C$0.08.
+Several research analysts recently issued reports on CJR.B shares.
+Royal Bank Of Canada cut their target price on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a research report on Wednesday, October 29th.
+TD Securities dropped their price target on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a research note on Tuesday, November 4th.
+One analyst has rated the stock with a Hold rating and one has issued a Sell rating to the company’s stock.
+Based on data from MarketBeat, Corus Entertainment presently has an average rating of “Reduce” and a consensus target price of C$0.08.

 Corus Entertainment Price Performance

-Corus Entertainment (TSE:CJR.B – Get Free Report) last posted its quarterly earnings data on Wednesday, January 14th.
-The company reported C($0.01) earnings per share for the quarter.
+Corus Entertainment (TSE:CJR.B – Get Free Report) last posted its quarterly earnings results on Wednesday, January 14th.
+The company reported C($0.01) EPS for the quarter.
+The firm had revenue of C$267.57 million for the quarter.
 Corus Entertainment had a negative net margin of 51.98% and a negative return on equity of 1,490.58%.
-The firm had revenue of C$267.57 million for the quarter.
-On average, equities analysts anticipate that Corus Entertainment Inc. will post 0.0540541 EPS for the current year.
+Research analysts anticipate that Corus Entertainment Inc. will post 0.0540541 EPS for the current fiscal year.

 Corus Entertainment Company Profile